 For the praline sauce:

-Combine the flour, leavening agents, ground cinnamon and salt in a bowl.
+Combine the flour, baking soda, baking powder, ground cinnamon, and salt in a bowl.
 Stir in the chopped cranberries.
+(You can also fold the cranberries with the pecans later).

-Using an electric mixer, beat together the sour cream, sugar, eggs, oil (if using) and vanilla on low speed for a couple of minutes until well blended.
+Beat together the sour cream, sugar, eggs, oil, and vanilla until well blended.

 Transfer the batter into the greased loaf pan.

 Sprinkle the rest of the nuts on top and then press them lightly into the batter.
-Bake for about 60-70 or until a toothpick inserted into the center comes out clean.
+Bake for about 50 minutes or until a toothpick inserted into the center comes out clean.
 If it’s browning a little too much on the top, cover with a tent foil and continue to bake until fully cooked.
+Mine is perfect at exactly 50 minutes.

 Cool in the loaf pan for about 10-15 minutes and then transfer to a wire rack to cool completely.